 Print full article

-Lyme disease is an infection caused by a spiral shaped , Borrelia burgdorferi, which is carried primarily by ticks of the Ixodes species.
+Lyme disease is an infection caused by a spiral-shaped Borrelia burgdorferi, that is carried primarily by ticks of the Ixodes species.
+Standard precautions, such as wearing protective clothing, using a tick repellent and checking for and removing ticks at regular intervals are the best defences against Lyme disease.

 People bitten by an infected tick develop this inflammatory disease, which first affects the skin and then may spread to the , nervous system, and other body systems.
 About half of people infected develop a “bull’s eye” rash within 1-2 weeks.

-The rash usually is red and may surround the location of the tick bite.
-Other symptoms may include arthritis-like joint pain, fever, headache, muscle aches, fatigue, and stiff neck.
+The rash is usually red and at the location of the tick bite.
+Other symptoms can include arthritis-like joint pain, fever, headache, muscle aches, fatigue and stiff neck.

-Standard precautions, such as wearing protective clothing, using a tick repellent, and checking for (and removing) ticks at regular intervals, are the best defences against Lyme disease.
-In addition, there are tests that can diagnose Lyme disease.
+There are a number of tests that can diagnose Lyme disease.
 One measures the levels of antibodies in the body that have developed against the Borrelia burgdorferi bacterium.
 This test may appear negative if it is done in the first few weeks after infection.
-Therefore, if symptoms persist, the test should be repeated a few weeks later.
+Therefore, if symptoms persist the test should be repeated a few weeks later.
 After 4-6 weeks, an antibody test is very likely to be positive in true cases.
-However, because it can be falsely positive in some people who do not actually have Lyme disease, it is recommended that a Western blot test also may be performed to confirm an initial screening test because it is more accurate and specific for antibodies to the Borrelia burgdorferi organism.
+However, because it can be falsely positive in some people who do not actually have Lyme disease, it is recommended that a Western blot test is also performed to confirm the initial screening test.
+This is more accurate and specific for antibodies to the Borrelia burgdorferi organism.
 Antibody tests will remain positive for months to years following successful treatment of Lyme disease and cannot be used as a test of cure.
 As with all pathology testing, it is important that testing for Lyme disease is performed in an accredited laboratory to reduce the risk of incorrect results.

-Last Review Date: February 28, 2013
+Last Review Date: July 18, 2016